 The Write Operation Status table shows the outputs for Toggle Bit I on DQ6.
-Refer to Figure 6 for the toggle bit algorithm, and to the Toggle Bit Timings figure in the "AC Characteristics" section for the timing diagram.
+Refer to Figure 6, on page 25 for the toggle bit algorithm, and to the Toggle Bit Timings figure in the "AC Characteristics" section for the timing diagram.
 The DQ2 vs. DQ6 figure shows the differences between DQ2 and DQ6 in graphical form.
-See also the subsection on "DQ2: Toggle Bit II".
+See also the subsection on DQ2: Toggle Bit II, on page 24.